Patient's Query

 I went through your query and understood your concern.

-1. Aqurea HF cream (urea 40 %) may be applied on toenails and the skin around the nail once daily at night for four weeks or till it gets better.
+1. Aqurea HF cream (urea 40%) may be applied on toenails and the skin around the nail once daily at night for four weeks or till it gets better.

 2. Soak your foot in lukewarm salt water for five minutes in the morning.
 After cleaning, file the nail and the thick area of skin very gently using a nail filer to make it softer.
-Do this procedure on alternate days in the morning and since we are doing this frequently make sure to do it very gently for a maximum of one minute to avoid causing trauma.
+Do this procedure on alternate days in the morning, and since we are doing this frequently, make sure to do it very gently for a maximum of one minute to avoid causing trauma.

-4. Logifeel cream is to be applied on the nail and skin around in the morning and afternoon to keep the area hydrated daily.
+4. Logifeel cream is to be applied on the nail and skin around it in the morning and afternoon to keep the area hydrated daily.

 5. Capsule Omega 3 once daily at night after food for one month.